oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/Wrapper/README.md

 PSFT_DOMAIN=HRMS
 # Set the PDB_NAME to the name of the Pluggable Database Name in which the PeopleSoft schema is stored.
 PDB_NAME=< PDB_NAME >
-# Set SCHEMA_NAME to the database schema name within the pluggable database wherre the PeopleSoft schema is stored.
+# Set SCHEMA_NAME to the database schema name within the pluggable database where the PeopleSoft schema is stored.
 SCHEMA_NAME=< Schema name >

 # Adjust the following two environment variables IF AND ONLY IF required.
 Otherwise, leve them as they are set.